 Skill Development Resources

-Even good writers can get better and learn new ways to apply their existing skills.
+Even good writers can (and should) get better and learn new ways to apply their existing skills.
 These are my favorite resources for doing that…

 American Writers & Artists Inc. (AWAI): Anybody who’s even considering a writing career should be signed up for at least their free account (even if you’re not American).
 It’s a ridiculously useful resource for copywriters and freelance writers that provides a job board, training, and business advice for independent writers.
 They also provide training in graphic design, self-publishing, internet marketing, resume writing, travel writing, photography.
-They’re very sales-focused which might be off-putting at first, but trust, you probably need to get better at selling yourself, so watching what they do should be a priority.
+They’re very sales-focused and lean heavily on success stories.
+That might annoy you at first, but trust, you probably need to get better at selling yourself and could likely use a look at the potential that writing has as a career (take it with a grain of salt ) so watching what they do should be a priority.

 Content Marketing Institute: Great material on content marketing all around, but materials like this (How To Write a Style Guide for Your Brand) offer lessons you can use in your business, but also sell to customers.
 Definitely one to subscribe to.

-Content Marketing Magazine: Free print and digital magazine that’s extra-useful for content strategists and even general writers who want to understand where their work fits into the big picture.
-Remember that content marketing is a legit career path with organizations having c-suite positions dedicated to it.
+Content Marketing Magazine: Free print and digital magazine that’s extra-useful for content strategists and even general writers who want to understand where their work fits into the big business picture.
+Remember that content marketing is a legit career path (whether you’re freelance or employed) with organizations having c-suite positions dedicated to it.
 This is some of the stuff they read.

-Copyblogger: Amazing site for learning how to create effective online writing.
+Copyblogger: This is where you go to learn strategy and how to create effective online writing.
 Read their e-books.
 Follow them on Twitter.
 Sign up for their newsletters.
+I mean it.

 Kapost: A LOT of resources for getting into, and growing into B2B content marketing (a very profitable niche.)

-Ed Gandia’s World: If you’re looking into B2B content writing, Gandia’s site, podcast, and courses should be on your frequent-visit list.
+Ed Gandia’s World: If you’re looking into B2B content writing (especially tech), Gandia’s site, podcast, and courses should be on your frequent-visit list.
 He’s a copywriter who got going without a journalism degree or any formal training.
 His niche (software) is a naturally lucrative one, so keep that in mind if you start to compare yourself, but his pricing guide can be really strong inspiration to push your rates.
 Check out his podcast, his main site, his education site, his Twitter account, and even his advice on other sites.
+His paid materials are especially helpful from mentally moving past being “just a writer” and learning to see yourself as an asset who gets paid well for what they do.

 Want to learn how to pitch to editors?
 Read this post first.
 Google helps a lot too.
 There’s a ton of info out there, so take your time and take it all in.
 This post from Freelance Writing Jobs is very helpful.
 Also, don’t forget the power of social media.
 Editors are often active and talk about their preferences and how to get through to them in threads kinda like this on Twitter.
 (Don’t spam people or scream your availability into the void though…listen first and then respond.)

 Grammarly: A quick way to better writing.
 Even if you aren’t selling your writing skills, freelancing involves a lot of putting your writing “face” forward.
 Grammarly (one of my favorite tools) functions in-browser to help you clean up your writing before you send anything out.
-That’s esepcially useful if you aren’t ready to invest in an editor yet.
-(The MS Word plug-in and Chrome extensions in particular are great too.)
+It’s not a replacement for a good editor, but can be especially useful if you aren’t ready to invest yet.
+(The MS Word plug-in and Chrome extensions, in particular, are great too.)

 Hemmingway App: Crisp, clear writing should be a goal for all freelance writers.
 This free tool helps you get there.